mikaelpatel/Cosa/README.md

 Note
 ----

-Atmega328P based Arduino boards (Uno, Mini, Nano, LilyPad, etc) are supported.
+Atmega328P and Atmega2560 based Arduino boards (Uno, Mini, Nano, LilyPad, Mega, etc) are supported.
 Timers (1-n), EEPROM, UART (receiver) are not directly supported but planned.
-This also applies for Arduino Leonardo (USB), and Attiny devices.
+Arduino and AVR lib functions may be used together with Cosa.